Aviva Psychology Services

 If symptoms of anxiety are interfering with your daily life, whether it’s your work, relationships, or sense of well-being, therapy can help.
 You don’t have to wait until things feel unbearable to get help.

-Everyone’s process is different, but many people start feeling relief within 4-6 sessions.
+Everyone’s process is different, but many people start to feel relief within 4-6 sessions.
 Treating anxiety is about overcoming avoidance and building long-term skills and perspective shifts.
 The process moves at your own pace and you will engage in onoging discussion with your psychologist about your pogress and goals.

 No, treating anxiety is action-oriented.
 We’ll give you practical tools and strategies to help you manage anxiety in real-life situations.
 You may have homework and will be asked to practice skills between sessions to support learning and change.